dshanske/simple-location/README.md

 ## Description ##

-Completely rewritten...again.
-Supports adding geo coordinates to a post, and will be supporting saving a location as a venue for reuse.
+Supports adding geo coordinates or textual description to a post, and will be supporting saving a location as a venue for reuse.
+Offers choice of map displays.

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.

-Offers the opportunity to change the timezone on a per-post basis for those posts from far off locations and set this based on the coordinates of the location.
+Offers the opportunity to change the displayed timezone on a per-post basis for those posts from far off locations and set this based on the coordinates of the location.

 ## Other Notes ##